menglin-c/menglin-c.github.io/_pages/research.md

 author_profile: true
 ---

-1. Advanced electromagnetics-based interdisciplinary research, including those in metamaterials, metasurfaces and photonic crystals.
+1. Advanced electromagnetics-based interdisciplinary research, including those in metamaterials, metasurfaces, and photonic crystals.

 2. Exploration of topological electromagnetic effects and their applications in microwave/millimeter wave engineering.